Motorcycle Accidents: Common Causes

 Speeding

 Light and more powerful motorcycles (like sport and supersport bikes) encourage speeding and other high-risk behavior.
-A full 33% of motorcycle riders in fatal crashes in 2019 were speeding.
+A full 33% of motorcycle riders in fatal crashes in 2021 were speeding.
 Younger riders are even more likely to be involved in fatal accidents while speeding.
-Half of all riders in the 21-24 age group who died in motorcycle accidents were speeding when they crashed.
+Roughly half of all riders in the 21-24 age group who died in motorcycle accidents were speeding when they crashed.

 Not Wearing a Helmet

 One of the easiest things a motorcyclist can do to stay safe is to wear a helmet.
-The NHTSA estimates that for every 100 motorcycle riders killed in crashes while not wearing helmets, 37 of them could have been saved had they worn a helmet.
+The NHTSA estimates that 37 out of every 100 motorcyclists killed in crashes while not wearing a helmet could have been saved had they been wearing a helmet.

 Some states require all motorcycle riders to wear helmets.
 Other states require riders to wear helmets based on their age (similar to bicycle helmet laws).
 For a breakdown of helmet laws in your state, check out: State-by-State Motorcycle Helmet Laws.